-In accordance with state law, the Board has established a Bond Oversight Committee to provide assurances that bond dollars are spent and accounted for appropriately (76).
-In addition, all contracted services in excess of \$50,000 are reviewed and approved by the Board.
-Board policy adheres to the California educational code and California Title 5 regulations, and policies informed by this code are reviewed for compliance as state regulations and laws change.
+In accordance with state law, the board has established a Bond Oversight Committee to provide assurances that bond dollars are spent and accounted for appropriately (Ref.
+11).
+In addition, all contracted services in excess of \$50,000 are reviewed and approved by the board.
+Board policy adheres to the California educational code and California Title V regulations.
+Board policies informed by this code are reviewed for compliance as state regulations and law change.

+Standard IV.B.1.d.

-IV.B.1.d.
-The institution or the governing board publishes the board bylaws and policies specifying the board's size, duties, responsibilities, and operating procedures.
+The institution or the governing board publishes the board bylaws and policies specifying the board's size, duties, responsibilities, structures, and operating procedures.

-Bylaws and policies specifying the Board's size, duties, responsibilities, structures, and operating procedures are specified in the District Rules and Regulations, which are posted on the District website (77).
-Specifically, Rules and Regulations sections 1.00, Organization of the Board; 1.10, Duties and Responsibilities of the Board; 1.15, Officers of the Board; 1.20 Duties of Officers; 1.40 Meetings of the Board; and 1.60, Rules of Order for Board Meetings address the matters stated in this standard.
+Bylaws and policies specifying the board's size, duties, responsibilities, structures and operating procedures are stated in District Rules and Regulations which are posted on the District's website (Ref.
+26).
+Specifically, Rules and regulations section 1.00, Organization of the Board, 1.10, Duties and Responsibilities of the Board, 1.15, Officers of the Board, 1.20 Duties of Officers, 1.40 Meetings of the Board, and 1.60, Rules of Order for Board Meetings address the matters stated in this standard.

-The policies related to these matters are published on the District website.
+The district meets the standard.
+The policies related to these matters are published on the district's website as noted earlier.
 The policies are reviewed as needed and revised as necessary.
-For instance, in February 2007, the Board revised its policies regarding its meetings, meeting minutes, and order of business (78).
-The revised documents are posted on the District website (79).
+For instance, in February 2007, the board revised its policies regarding its meetings, meeting minutes and order of business (Ref.
+27).
+The revised documents are posted on the District's website (Ref.
+26).

-IV.B.1.e.
+Standard IV.B.1.e.

 The governing board acts in a manner consistent with its policies and bylaws.
 The board regularly evaluates its policies and practices and revises them as necessary.

-The Board of Trustees holds to a high standard each Board member's performance through its policy on Board Member Conduct (80).
-Additionally, Board operations are evaluated as part of the Board Self-Evaluation Instrument (81).
+The Board of Trustees holds to a high standard of conduct for each board member's performance through its policy on Board Member Conduct (Ref.
+14).
+Additionally, Board Operations is evaluated as part of the Board Std-IV-05-04-07.doc

+Self Evaluation Instrument (Ref.
+32).
 District Rules and Regulations are reviewed and revised as necessary by appropriate constituencies and presented to the Board for approval.

-As necessary, the Board reviews and revises policies related to meetings, operations, and conduct.
-For instance, at a recent Board meeting, the body made revisions to it policies related to meetings, minutes, and order of agenda items (82).
-Changes to policies related to smoking, use of District communications systems, and use of student email addresses were reviewed and revised by appropriate constituencies and brought before the Board for approval (83).
-The Board also reviews the area of Board Operations as part of its self-evaluation (84).
+The district meets the standard.
+As necessary, the board reviews and revises policies related to board meetings, board operations and board conduct.
+For instance, at a recent board meeting, the board made revisions to it policies related to board meetings, board minutes and order of agenda items (Ref.
+27).
+Changes to policies related to smoking, use of district communications systems and use of student email addresses, were reviewed and revised by appropriate constituencies and brought to the board for approval (Ref.
+28, 29, 30).
+The board also reviews the area of Board Operations as part of its self evaluation (Ref.
+32).

-IV.B.1.f.
+Standard IV.B.1.f.

 The governing board has a program for board development and new member orientation.
 It has a mechanism for providing continuity of board membership and staggered terms of office.

-When a new Board member is elected, he or she meets individually with District administrators and College Presidents in order to become oriented with College and District initiatives, strategic priorities, and culture.
-The Board also encourages new members to participate in the annual California Community College Leagues' New Trustee Orientation program that is held in the winter each year (85).
+When a new board member is elected, he or she meets individually with District administrators and college presidents in order to become oriented to college and district initiatives, strategic priorities and culture.
+The board also encourages new board members to participate in the annual California Community College Leagues' New Trustee Orientation program that is held in the winter each year (Ref 32).
 Policies related to election and terms of office are articulated in District Rules and Regulations (Ref.
 33).